 Back in the 1990s, practices that could afford to, formed ‘elite’ teams for the purpose of winning competitions, but when the ideal form of practice becomes the kind that produces the kind of architecture that wins competitions, every project starts to be treated as a competition and all staff start to get tossed design bones on a regular basis in order to keep them keen.
 This leaves figurehead personalities free to concentrate on curating those ideas and marketing them, and the workers happy to generate concepts and live the dream.
 A large number of interns guarantees low overheads, a freshness that grizzled and experienced staff don’t have and, importantly, wild ideas that, if ever realized, make us wonder anew at the mystery of architecture by making us redefine yet again what it is a building can be.
 Over and over again.
 It’s a new kind of hell, basically.

-Occasional reports such as this by a former intern at OMA’s Hong Kong office do the media circuit.
+Occasional reports by former interns at one of OMA’s offices do the media circuit.
 The story is always the same.
 Intense.
 Long hours.
 Pressure.
 Exilarating.
 Unforgettable.
 Burnout.
 Replicating the system for themselves.

 Bjarke Ingels describes his experience at OMA in these now standard terms and, despite claiming to have left because he disapproved of the relentless pressure to produce, seems to have replicated OMA system of battery farming ideas for buildings.
 He now describes himself as a curator of ideas.